digimokan/ans_role_config_sudo/.github/README.md

 ## Role Options

-See the role `defaults` file for full listing:
+See the role `defaults` file, for overridable vars:

   * [defaults/main.yml](../defaults/main.yml)

+Define these _optional_ vars for the role:

+  * `config_sudo_group`: a group to grant full sudo authorization to

 ## Contributing